mhuangw/Haydn/README.md

 This is a project created with Alda, a music programming language.
-The goal is to translate the first movement of Joseph Haydn's Sonata No. 60 in C Major into code and have the computer play back the piece successfully.
+I've translated the first movement of Haydn's Sonata No. 60 in C Major into code.
+Feel free to test out the piece and add your own improvisations.

+Visit <a href="http://daveyarwood.github.io/alda/2015/09/05/alda-a-manifesto-and-gentle-introduction/">here</a> for more information on Alda.